Audubon Park Police looking for suspects in two recent crimes

 Audubon Park is typically quiet and made up of longtime neighbors.

-"All the neighbors are very neighborly," said Dean Wilkinson, Audubon Park Neighbor.
+"All the neighbors are very neighborly," said Dean Wilkinson, who has lived in Audubon Park for 40 years.
+"I've never ever had any second thoughts about security."

 Wilkinson said, "Papers were out and items were not in the right place and I knew somebody had been in my car."